 A recent breakthrough is a method for the cultivation of Cordyceps militaris fruiting bodies, a different species of Cordyceps.
 Cordyceps militaris is cultivated on a highly nutritious substrate, indoors in climate controlled grow rooms.
 This has resulted in the availability of Cordyceps fruiting bodies in reliable quantities for the very first time.

 Research on C. militaris has demonstrated that the medicinal properties are similar to O. sinensis and in fact C. militaris has been used interchangeably in Traditional Chinese Medicine.

 This also means there is absolutely no confusion as to the actual identity of the fungus since C. militaris is easily identified.
 Companies now have the opportunity to source Cordyceps in an organically certified cultivated form rather than a mycelium based product.

 Best of all, the price is affordable, making the use of Cordyceps possible on a much greater scale.

-To summarize, there are no economical market options for Cordyceps sinensis supplements.
+To summarize, there are no economical market options for Cordyceps sinensis products.
 Cordyceps sinensis, the caterpillar fungus, is simply not possible as an affordable product offering.
-It is not in your supplements.
+It is not in your products.

 Cs-4 is pure mycelium, but the quality of the many Cs-4 products can be variable and it is often filled with carriers.
 USA produced mycelium on grain has no research to support it and is mostly starch from the residual grain.